datahub-project/datahub/docs/rfc/active/business_glossary/README.md

 The design is supposed to be generic enough that any user of DataHub should easily be able to onboard their Business Glossary (list of terms and definitions) to DataHub irrespective of their industry.
 Some organizations can subscribe/download industry stadard taxanomy with slight modelling and integration should be able to bring the bsuiness glossary quickly

-While onboarding datasets, business/tech teams need to link the business terms to teh data elements, once users see the value of this will be motivated to link the elements with appropriate business terms.
+While onboarding datasets, business/tech teams need to link the business terms to the data elements, once users see the value of this will be motivated to link the elements with appropriate business terms.

 ## Unresolved questions